 The Alameda Health Consortium is the regional association of community health centers that work together and support the involvement of our communities in achieving comprehensive, accessible health care and improved outcomes for everyone in Alameda County, California.

-Alameda Health Consortium members are: Asian Health Services, Axis Community Health, La Clínica, LifeLong Medical Care, Native American Health Center, Tiburcio Vasquez Health Center, Tri-City Health Center, and West Oakland Health Council.
+Alameda Health Consortium members are: Asian Health Services, Axis Community Health, La Clínica, LifeLong Medical Care, Native American Health Center, Tiburcio Vasquez Health Center, Tri-City Health Center, and West Oakland Health.

 Each member is a federally qualified, independently operated non-profit community health center.
-Together, the community health centers provide primary medical, behavioral health, dental care and supportive services to more than 350,000 patients in Alameda County and adjacent areas.
-The health centers operate more than 94 clinic sites and employ more than 1,700 providers and staff who are all dedicated to providing excellent, high-quality care.
+Together, the community health centers provide primary medical, behavioral health, dental care and supportive services to more than 250,000 patients in Alameda County.
+The health centers operate more than 95 clinic sites and employ more than 1,700 providers and staff who are all dedicated to providing excellent, high-quality care.

 Our member health centers formed Community Health Center Network in 1996 to participate more effectively in newly-launched state managed care programs.
 The formation of CHCN built upon 20 years of collaboration in health policy and advocacy work through the Alameda Health Consortium.
 CHCN is committed to excellent, affordable care for underserved communities of the East Bay.
 As a non-profit Medi-Cal managed care organization, it provides business administrative support for community health centers to focus on what matters most–patients.